WEIRDLAND: April 2019

 Tweedy traces his life from his childhood in Belleville, a town he describes as "depressing and depressed in all of the familiar ways common to dying Midwestern manufacturing hubs."
 He took to music early, listening in his family's attic to the Replacements, discovering "a secret self.
 A better self than the one I was stuck with."
 It was in high school where Tweedy made a friend who would change his life.
 He and his classmate Jay Farrar bonded over their shared love of music, and soon formed the band Uncle Tupelo.
 The group released just four albums before breaking up acrimoniously; their record No Depression would lend its name to an alternative-country fanzine, and later, to the genre itself.
 Not unlike Kurt Cobain, Jeff Tweedy actively demythologized the figure of the rock-’n’-roll hero.
 Instead of painting a self-indulgent portrait of bravado, Tweedy related tales of social awkwardness and panic attacks overcome by hard work, claiming vulnerability as his defining artistic trait.

-Jettisoning the hackneyed image of the womanizing rock star, Tweedy defied that archetype, recounting an anguished story about a sexual encounter with a female friend named Leslie (25) when he was just 14.
+Jettisoning the hackneyed image of the womanizing rock star, Tweedy defied that archetype, recounting a haunting story about a sexual encounter with a female friend named Leslie (25) when he was just 14.
 After Farrar left Uncle Tupelo after a bitter quarrel over Farrar's girlfriend Monica, Tweedy and his remaining bandmates formed Wilco, whose sophomore album Being There gained critical acclaim.
 Tweedy met his future wife Sue Miller in 1991 at the Chicago club Lounge Ax and they were married on August 9, 1995.
 In 2001 Tweedy would fire Jay Bennett from the band.
 Tweedy suggests that he and Bennett were enabling each other's addiction to painkillers, writing, "I fired Bennett from Wilco because I knew if I didn't, I would probably die."
 Tweedy's music has never shied away from darkness, but he's also never been afraid to celebrate joy.
 His personality, like his music, has been alternately sorrowful and triumphant.
 Source: npr.org

 JEFF TWEEDY: From the very beginning, Jay Farrar had a tough time reciprocating warmth.
 I learned that you didn’t express too much emotion around him.
 But I wanted to be friends with Jay, if only because I was so amazed that somebody else existed—someone my age, who lived in Belleville and went to my school—who felt the same way about this music that I did.
 We were the guys who would take records to parties and then inevitably end up in a room by ourselves listening to those records.
 The musical tastes of our classmates were predominantly classic rock—If you wore a Stray Cats T-shirt, you’d get pizza thrown at you, and you’d be called a faggot.
 There was a jukebox in our cafeteria, and if you played anything other than the 1978 Trooper song “Raise a Little Hell,” somebody would walk over and kick the jukebox repeatedly until it stopped.
 And then they’d call you a faggot.
 Becoming friends with Jay Farrar meant upping my game.
 I needed to find records that Jay and his brothers didn’t know about yet.
 So it was a healthy competition.
 We made trips to St. Louis to buy records.
 We discovered record stores like Vintage Vinyl and Euclid Records, the latter of which I’d be working at as a clerk for a while.